CodeHermez/COS221-Practical-5-Group-23/README.md

 ## Documentation can be found in the Documentation branch

 # Contributors
-Meet the talented team behind the Hoop Streaming Platform:
+Meet team behind the Hoop Streaming Platform:
 1. ***Matthew Gravette***
     - Student Number: 23545977
     - Role: Backend Dev